delorum/scage/README.md

 More info you can find in the readme file inside the project's root.

+###OpenJDK

+If you use OpenJDK (not Oracle JDK) you need to add the openjdk profile to all mvn commands above:

+    $ mvn clean test -Popenjdk
+    $ mvn clean package -Pbuild,openjdk
+    $ mvn clean package -Pwebstart,openjdk

+Additionally you need to install the package "icedtea-web" (this is the name in Archlinux, in Ubuntu it should be something similar).

 ###Intellij IDEA

 You also can use some IDE with good Maven and Scala support (for example, [IntelliJ IDEA](http://www.jetbrains.com/idea/)).
 Here are the steps for IDEA: